Skip to content Skip to footer navigation

 After many years saying "not yet", a serious lobbying campaign from my kids pushed us into the consideration zone.
 COVID-related changes also meant I was spending a lot more time working at home, so the prospect of a furry companion was pretty appealing.

 A beautiful little labradoodle called Vivienne came into our lives in February 2021.
-We've loved her from day one and learnt a few lessons along the way.
+She's now a fully-grown dog and we've definitely learnt a few lessons along the way.

 1. You need to be consistent and persistent